webpack/meeting-notes/2016-06/june-29.md

 2. How does `LoaderOptionsPlugin` replace `UglifyJsPlugin` for minification.
 The `LoaderOptionsPlugin` delegates the minification and optimization to the loader itself.
 Therefore if the loader doesn't implement the properties (for 2.x) then nothing will happen. https://gist.github.com/sokra/27b24881210b56bbaff7#loader-options--minimize

-Please feel free to discuss these notes in the [corresponding issue](https://github.com/webpack/meeting-notes/pulls/2).
+Please feel free to discuss these notes in the [corresponding pull request](https://github.com/webpack/meeting-notes/pull/2).